 This site contains affiliate links.
 Please see Policies for more information.

-This Healthy Egg Bites recipe is a perfect make ahead breakfast for meal prep.
+This Healthy Egg Bites Recipe is a perfect make ahead breakfast for meal prep.
 I love grabbing these out of the freezer on busy mornings and knowing I just added a quick 15 grams of protein to my day.

 Everyone is raving about the Starbucks Sous Vide Egg Bites, but one thing we all agree on is that they’re expensive and not so healthy.
 I’m sharing my Copycat Starbucks Egg Bites recipe so you can make this healthy breakfast at home and save some cash and calories.